 Regardless of the loan remediation or disposition strategy, once a loan has been delinquent for 24 months, Freddie Mac will repurchase it from its related securities pool.

-In response to the challenges resulting from the outbreak and spread of COVID-19, Freddie Mac’s policies and guidance, for Servicers as well as mortgage security loan removal, have changed under FHFA direction and in conjunction with Fannie Mae.
+In response to the challenges resulting from the outbreak and spread of COVID-19, Freddie Mac’s policies and guidance for Servicers as well as for mortgage security loan removal, have changed under FHFA direction and in conjunction with Fannie Mae.

-FHFA has instructed Freddie Mac to align our loan removal policy for loans in forbearance with Fannie Mae’s current practice.
-Both Enterprises will keep loans with forbearance, including temporary hardships due to COVID-19, in the securities pools for the length of the forbearance period(s).
-Loans will also remain in securities pools while an offer to reinstate the loan or enter into either a Payment Deferral solution, repayment plan or a trial period plan pursuant to a loan modification remains outstanding; or the loan is in an active repayment plan or trial period plan; or a Payment Deferral solution is in effect, provided such offers, plans, or the Payment Deferral solution follows the end of the forbearance plan.
-If at the end of a forbearance plan, the Borrower rejects any offer to reinstate, repay, or enter into a trial period plan, or accepts such offers and then breaches their terms, the loan will be repurchased from the related Pool if the loan is 120 days or more delinquent at that time.
-A loan that reinstates due to a Payment Deferral solution and then goes 120 days delinquent will be repurchased from the Pool unless the loan is put on forbearance again due to a new hardship.
+Earlier this year, FHFA instructed Freddie Mac to align our loan removal policy for loans in forbearance with Fannie Mae’s practice.
+Both Enterprises keep loans with forbearance, including temporary hardships due to COVID-19, in the securities pools for the length of the forbearance period(s).
+Loans also remain in securities pools while an offer to reinstate the loan or enter into either a Payment Deferral solution, repayment plan or a trial period plan pursuant to a loan modification remains outstanding; or the loan is in an active repayment plan or trial period plan; or a Payment Deferral solution is in effect, provided such offers, plans, or the Payment Deferral solution follows the end of the forbearance plan.
+If at the end of a forbearance plan, the Borrower rejects any offer to reinstate, repay, or enter into a trial period plan, or accepts such offers and then breaches their terms, the loan may be repurchased from the related Pool in accordance with our current practices.

 In an ongoing effort to provide transparency to investors in valuing our mortgage securities, Freddie Mac continues to work toward developing disclosure that will provide insight into the mortgages affected by forbearance and Borrower assistance plans.